jefly/TransformCSVToDB/README.md

 7. Check the maven is set up properly by entering the `mvn -version` on a terminal.
 8. Go to the root of the extracted project, open a terminal for that location & type `mvn clean install` which will download the necessary dependencies for the project.
 9. Run `mvn test`.
-10. This will give you a URL to view the test results in the end of the log inside the terminal ` View your Cucumber Report at:' and URL starts as `https://reports.cucumber.io/reports/..`.
+10. This will give you a URL to view the test results in the end of the log inside the terminal ` View your Cucumber Report at:` and the next line URL starts as `https://reports.cucumber.io/reports/..`.
 Copy the URL to the browser, paste it and hit enter.
 11. You can see the output fille `PositionReport.csv` inside `csv_output` folder.